 Suppliers generally give you price estimates that don’t take into account any additional costs that you will most likely need.

-Seeing as your building is a long-term investment, I’m guessing it should the best possible with all the features that you want.
+Seeing as your building is a long-term investment, I’m guessing it should be built in the best way possible with all the features that you want.

-This is why it’s essential that you have a specific idea of what add-ons you want and be prepared for the actual cost per square foot of the steel building.
+This is why it’s essential that you have a specific idea of what add-ons you want and are prepared for the actual cost per square foot of the steel building.

 Not found what you’re looking for?

-Get in touch with us today for friendly, personalised advice to make the right decision for you.
+Get in touch with us today for friendly, personalized advice to make the right decision for you.